 All DUI offenders will be placed on probation.
 Although conditions of probation can be different, DUI probation usually requires that offenders complete treatment recommendations and a substance abuse evaluation, as well as have an ignition interlock device installed in their vehicle.

 In addition to consequences related to the drunk driving conviction, a DUI offense also carries license suspension consequences.
 The second offense can result in a three-year-suspension of a Georgia driver’s license, while the third carries five years of driver’s license suspension.

 Depending on the circumstances, drivers may also face elevated DUI charges from a misdemeanor to a felony if they try to evade a police officer while under the influence or if they cause death or severe injury to another person while driving under the influence.

 For a comprehensive defense against these serious DUI charges, consult a Marietta Georgia Criminal Defense Lawyer.
 The Waltman Firm will defend you and get the reduction, dismissal, or outcome you deserve.

-Cobb County DUI Court FAQS
+Cobb County State Court FAQS

-To plan an effective defense strategy, you should retain a Marietta Georgia DUI Attorneys with experience in multiple practice areas, including vehicular homicide, misdemeanors, and felonies, drug charges, as well as DUI in Georgia.
+To plan an effective defense strategy, you should retain a Marietta Georgia DUI Attorney with experience in multiple practice areas, including vehicular homicide, misdemeanors, and felonies, drug charges, as well as DUI in Georgia.
 This ensures that whatever your case may include, you will receive expert advocacy and representation.